AlexSchuwald/project-todos/MGA2.md

 Who is/are actually correct?

-\- Only Ramesh
+- [ ] \- Only Ramesh

-\- Only Suresh
+- [ ] \- Only Suresh

-\- Both Ramesh and Suresh
+- [x] \- Both Ramesh and Suresh

-\- None of them are correct
+- [ ] \- None of them are correct

-**\*_10\\.
-(1 point)_\*** A fitness trainer is analyzing the weight loss progress of his best client over a period of 6 months, to use it as for marketing.
+**10\.** A fitness trainer is analyzing the weight loss progress of his best client over a period of 6 months, to use it as for marketing.
 He recorded the weight of the client at the beginning and end of each month.
 Using straight line fitting, he came up with an equation W=−8t+98W=−8t+98, where W = Weight in Kg, t= time in months.

 Now you want to check weather this equation is correct or not so you collected the data from the gym, the data is given in table below.